checkdigit/eslint-plugin/docs/rules/require-aws-config.md

-# Make sure that @checkdigit/aws-config is applied when using AWS Sdk V3 client.
+# Make sure that @checkdigit/aws-config is applied when using AWS Sdk V3 clients

 ## Fail